Yesterday and Today in Hood River County

 In 2020, in the first Covid-19 winter, we registered 891 local families who received a food gift card appropriate for their family size.
 In 2022, we served 890 households - almost the same as the first pandemic year.

 Tree of Joy

 Another part of the annual Christmas Project story is the Tree of Joy.
 The Tree of Joy assembles a "wish list" from seniors in need and foster kids in the county.
 Local businesses and individual donors then take "wish tag" and make that wish come true by buying new, unwrapped gifts for the person they are supporting.
 Volunteers from the Christmas Project gather all the gifts and then deliver the gifts back to the agencies caring for that person or child.

 2022 continued our service to the community.
-With the support of the Hood River County community, and grants from local, state, and national organizations, we served almost 900 households, along with close to additional foster 100 kids and seniors isolated in local care centers.
+With the support of the Hood River County community, and grants from local, state, and national organizations, we served almost 900 households, along with close to another 100 foster kids plus seniors isolated in local care centers.

 In 2021 we served 802 households - more than 3,400 people.
 Do you want to help us out in 2023?
 Please reach out to us - we'd love your help!